Best iPhone: which one is right for you in 2025?

 Best big screen iPhone that won’t break the bank

-The iPhone 15 Plus is Apple’s second iteration of a new formula.
-It takes the bigger screen and larger battery of the Pro Max model and brings it down to a lower price point of $1,649 (low compared to the 15 Pro Max’s starting price of $2,199, at least).
-The 15 Plus boasts a 6.7-inch OLED display that makes photos, videos and everything else look fantastic, though it’s missing the adaptive refresh rate of the 15 Pro Max.
+The iPhone 15 Plus takes the bigger screen and larger battery of the Pro Max model and brings it down to a cheaper price.
+As it’s no longer the newest iPhone on the market, the 15 Plus will only cost you $1,399 for the 128GB model, which is significantly cheaper than its original RRP of $1,649.
+This smartphone boasts a 6.7-inch OLED display that makes photos, videos and everything else look fantastic, though it’s missing the adaptive refresh rate of the 15 Pro Max.

-A larger phone can fit in a more generous battery, and in one test of its battery life, a reviewer said the iPhone 15 Plus has the “best battery longevity of any recent phone we’ve reviewed”.
-That review by our colleagues at TechRadar found the 15 Plus offered 10.25 hours of screen-on time, which shakes out to be up to two days of use from a single charge.
-If you’re absolutely sick of always needing to top up your phone throughout the day, the iPhone 15 Plus could be a good choice for you.
+In terms of battery, our colleagues at TechRadar did a test of its battery life and said in their review that the iPhone 15 Plus has the “best battery longevity of any recent phone we’ve reviewed”.
+TechRadar also found that 15 Plus offered 10.25 hours of screen-on time, which shakes out to be up to two days of use from a single charge.
+So, if you’re absolutely sick of always needing to top up your phone throughout the day, the iPhone 15 Plus could be a good choice.

 Apple iPhone 13 mini